 Ingredients

-- 2 cups of shredded cheese (cheddar and Monterey Jack blend)
+- 2 cups shredded cheese (cheddar & Monterey Jack blend)

-- 1 pound of ground beef or shredded chicken (cooked and seasoned)
+- 1 pound ground beef or shredded chicken, cooked & seasoned

 - 1 cup corn (canned or frozen)

-- For garnishing: avocado, cilantro, sour cream, and salsa
+- For garnish: avocado, cilantro, sour cream, salsa

 Directions

-- Spread tortilla chips evenly on a large sheet pan.
+- Spread chips evenly on a large sheet pan.

-- Layer your proteins and toppings systematically over the chips—start with the ground meat or chicken, then black beans, onions, olives, jalapeños, and corn.
+- Layer meat or chicken, then beans, onions, olives, jalapeños and corn.

-- Bake in the oven until the cheese is melted and bubbly, about 8-10 minutes.
+- Bake until cheese is bubbly, about 8–10 minutes.

 Advice

-- Avoiding Soggy Nachos: Use hearty chips and serve immediately after baking for the best texture.
+- Avoiding Soggy Nachos: Use sturdy chips and eat right away for the best crunch.

-- Make-Ahead Options: Consider preparing toppings ahead of time, and assemble right before baking for optimal freshness.
+- Make-Ahead Options: Prep toppings earlier and assemble just before baking.

 Popular Variations of Sheet Pan Nachos

-- Tex-Mex Nachos: Layer your nachos with salsa, beans, and jalapeños for a classic flavor combination, topped with cheese and baked until bubbly.
+- Tex-Mex Nachos: Add salsa, beans and jalapeños for a classic flavour.

-- BBQ Chicken Nachos: Use pulled BBQ chicken as the main protein and consider adding coleslaw on top for a delicious crunch.
+- BBQ Chicken Nachos: Use pulled BBQ chicken and top with a bit of coleslaw for crunch.

-- Vegetarian Nachos: Skip the meat and load your nachos with sautéed mushrooms, bell peppers, and spinach for a veggie-packed option.
+- Vegetarian Nachos: Skip the meat and load up on mushrooms, peppers and spinach.

-- Breakfast Nachos: Top your nachos with scrambled eggs, crispy bacon, and avocado for a hearty breakfast twist.
+- Breakfast Nachos: Top with scrambled eggs, bacon and avocado for a morning twist.

-- Dessert Nachos: Create a sweet version using cinnamon-sugar tortilla chips, topped with fruit, chocolate sauce, and whipped cream for a fun treat.
+- Dessert Nachos: Try cinnamon-sugar chips with fruit, chocolate sauce and whipped cream.

 Tips for Hosting with Sheet Pan Nachos

-- Serving Suggestions: Pair your nachos with refreshing drinks like beer, margaritas, or non-alcoholic options.
-Consider adding side dishes like guacamole or fresh salsa to complement flavors.
+- Serving Suggestions: Pair with cold drinks like soda, beer or mocktails.
+Put out sides like guacamole or fresh salsa too.

-- Nacho Bar Setup: Set up a nacho bar where guests can build their own creations.
-Provide a variety of chips, toppings, and garnishes, allowing everyone to customize their experience.
+- Nacho Bar Setup: Let guests build their own plates.
+Offer a variety of chips, cheeses and toppings so everyone can customize.

 Common Mistakes to Avoid When Making Sheet Pan Nachos